Puerto Rico is beautiful year-round.

 These can cause supply shortages and power outages, so being a visitor isn’t ideal.

-October is still inside the hurricane season.
+October is still in the hurricane season.

 Visitors should research possible storms before making any bookings.
 Safety first!